 But the benefits of a polyglot workforce don’t just end once the translating is done.
 If you’re considering adding bilingual or multilingual employees to your staff, here are three ways they can benefit your company:

 Thinking about taking your business international?
-Having a knowledgeable multilingual employee on staff can be a great asset when expanding your business overseas, both for speaking/translating and for knowing proper business etiquette.
+Having a knowledgeable multilingual employee on staff can be a great asset when expanding your business overseas, both for speaking or translating and for knowing proper business etiquette.

-For example, did you know that Chinese businesspeople present items of importance with two hands and a slight bow?
+For example, did you know that a Chinese business custom is to present items of importance with two hands and a slight bow?
 An employee familiar with that culture would be able to stop you from sliding your card one-handed across the table and committing a serious faux pas.
 Moreover, they’re able to communicate more authentically with business counterparts from different parts of the world because they understand the nuances of the language and the ins and outs of doing business in another culture.

-From a customer-facing standpoint, having a staff with multilingual speakers allows employees to better care for the diverse set of customers that patronize your business.
+From a customer-facing standpoint, having a staff with multilingual speakers allows employees to better care for the diverse set of customers.
 In the United States alone, there’s a population of over 37 million Spanish speakers.
-For some of these people, Spanish is their only language.
+For some, Spanish is their first and only language.
 Having employees who can communicate with this large demographic puts your company at an enormous advantage.
 If your staff can communicate with customers and better understand their culture, then you could see an uptick in business.

-According to a study done by Northwestern University in 2014, people who can speak more than one language are able to process information at a faster rate than others who only speak one language.
-The study found that since bilingual people are constantly switching from one language to another, their brain is able to distinguish irrelevant information faster.
+According to a study done by Northwestern University, people who can speak more than one language are able to process information at a faster rate than others who only speak one language.
+The study found that since bilingual people are constantly switching from one language to another, their brain is able to distinguish relevant and irrelevant information faster.
 A smarter and faster-working employee who can help you expand globally and reach new customers?
 Who wouldn’t want that?